tableau/TabPy/docs/FAQ.md

 Check your Python version (`python -V` command) - TabPy doesn't work with Python 3.8.
 It is recommended to use Python 3.6 or 3.7 for now.
+The root cause for the failure - Tornado issue https://github.com/tornadoweb/tornado/issues/2608.